basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 As for performing them: I'm thinking of doing a bit where I explain the premise of the project and audience members decide which subject sounds most interesting and I perform the song for that one.
 In this, I'd only reveal enough information to make the lyrics the _right amount_ of revelatory and surprising.
 We'll see on that one.

-If you wanna hear stuff as it's written, either follow me on Soundcloud at https://soundcloud.com/danhoughmusic, or Reddit at https://www.reddit.com/user/song_of_ur_comment.
+If you wanna hear stuff as it's written, either follow me on YouTube at https://youtube.com/c/DanHough, Soundcloud at https://soundcloud.com/danhoughmusic, or Reddit at https://www.reddit.com/user/song_of_ur_comment.